 Pugs are also good diggers, so if your fence is on top of soft, movable earth, regularly check to make sure your dog hasn’t dug space to crawl through underneath it.

-To keep your pup safe, make sure you keep an eye on its energy levels; don’t let it get worn out.
+To keep your pup safe, keep an eye on its energy levels; don’t let it get worn out.

-Tired dogs in unsafe and unstable situations quickly turn into scared and panicking dogs.
+Tired dogs in unsafe and unstable situations quickly become scared and panicky dogs.

 Let your pug play around and get used to being in the water, but take it out long before exhaustion sets in.

-If you’re really invested in your pug being a swimmer, you’ll need to invest in a life jacket.
+If you’re invested in your pug being a swimmer, you’ll need to invest in a life jacket

-Teaching a pug how to swim is less about teaching it how to keep itself afloat and more about teaching it how to be comfortable while submerged in water.
+Teaching a pug how to swim is less about keeping itself afloat and more about teaching it how to be comfortable while submerged in water.

-Life jackets will keep your pug afloat and allow it to swim with confidence.
+Life jackets will keep your pug afloat and allow it to swim confidently.

 How to Train Your Pugs to Swim

 Just because pugs are at a natural disadvantage doesn’t mean they can’t learn how to swim. (image source)